Editorial Team

 Gene R. Keselman is a lecturer at MIT and holds multiple leadership roles, including Executive Director of MIT Mission Innovation Experimental and Managing Director of Proto Ventures.
 He is also a Colonel in the Air Force Reserves, where he serves as the senior Reservist and Director of Strategic Incubation for the Chief of Staff of the Air Force's Strategic Studies Group.
 Keselman has extensive experience in both military and civilian sectors, having co-founded several startups and held leadership positions in space, defense, and intelligence programs.

-Dr. Jerry McGinn, PhD
+Dr. Jerry McGinn

 Board Member

 Dr. Jerry McGinn is the director of the Center for the Industrial Base and a senior fellow with the Defense and Security Department.
 He is one of the nation's leading experts on industrial base, acquisition, government contracting, and security policy issues.
 Prior to joining CSIS, Jerry served as executive director of the Greg and Camille Baroni Center for Government Contracting at George Mason University, publishing over 70 influential reports, white papers, and commentaries.
 Prior to GMU, Jerry served as the senior career official in the Office of Manufacturing and Industrial Base Policy in the Department of Defense (DoD), leading efforts to analyze the capabilities of the defense industrial base.
 He also directed hundreds of reviews of high-profile mergers and acquisitions as well as transactions before the Committee on Foreign Investment in the United States.
 Before his service in DoD, Dr. McGinn spent a decade in senior defense industry roles at Northrop Grumman, Deloitte Consulting LLP, and QinetiQ North America.
 Prior to industry, Dr. McGinn served as special assistant to the principal deputy undersecretary for policy in DoD and as a political scientist at RAND.
 Dr. McGinn is also a widely acclaimed thought leader and has testified numerous times before the U.S. Congress and the UK House of Commons.
 Dr. McGinn served with distinction as an infantry officer and is a graduate of Ranger and Airborne Schools.
+He earned a PhD, MS, and MA from Georgetown University as well as a BS from the United States Military Academy.

 Drew N. Peterson